The Dog Food Advisor is published as a public service to help you make a more informed decision when shopping for dog food.

 The many articles you’ll find here are the direct result of information I’ve personally aggregated from readily available public sources…

 Books, journals, and published research materials at the United States National Institute of Health PubMed medical libraries.

 And of course, from dog food company resources, too.

-All the reviews on this website represent many thousands of hours of my own hard work — which I do whenever I’m not taking care of my human patients.
+All the reviews on this website represent many thousands of hours of my own work along with the help of my dedicated research staff.

 Who Owns The Dog Food Advisor?